CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 ---
 EVPN (Ethernet Virtual Private Network) enables network administrators in the data center to deploy a virtual layer 2 bridge overlay on top of layer 3 IP networks creating access, or tunnel, between two locations.
 This connects devices in different layer 2 domains or sites running VXLANs and their associated underlays.
 For an overview and how to configure EVPN in your data center network, refer to {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/" text="Ethernet Virtual Private Network-EVPN">}}.

-Cumulus NetQ UI enables operators to view the health of the EVPN service on a networkwide and a per session basis, giving greater insight into all aspects of the service.
+Cumulus NetQ enables operators to view the health of the EVPN service on a networkwide and a per session basis, giving greater insight into all aspects of the service.
 This is accomplished through two card workflows, one for the service and one for the session and in the NetQ CLI with the `netq show evpn` command.

 ## Monitor the EVPN Service Networkwide